 How to apply

 Please review what the researcher is looking for below.
-If you think they would be a good match as your supervisor, contact them directly to apply.
+If you think this would be a good match, contact him directly to apply.

 For general information about the kinesiology graduate program, contact an advisor at email@example.com.

 - GPA of 3.5/4 or higher or equivalent in last two years of study.